zloeber/helm-namespace/README.md

 helm plugin install https://github.com/aslafy-z/helm-git.git
 ```

+## Alternatives

+There are some alternatives which may be better suited to your particular need.
+See [this thread](https://github.com/roboll/helmfile/issues/891) for more information on each of these.

 ### Alternative 1 - helm-namespace

-I've also done some testing with the helm-namespace plugin but this requires changing your helm commands and may interrupt existing workflows.
+I've also done some testing with the helm-namespace plugin and it works very well.
+Unfortunately this requires changing your helm commands and may interrupt existing workflows.
+This is the first alternative and honestly, probably the best one.

 ```
 plugin install https://github.com/thomastaylor312/helm-namespace